victorminden/strong-skel/README.md

 Victor Minden, Ken L. Ho, Anil Damle, Lexing Ying

 ## Details
-Built on the [FLAM library](https://github.com/klho/FLAM/) by Ken L. Ho, this research code implements the factorizations described in "A recursive skeletonization factorization based on strong admissibility" by Minden et al., available at [arXiv:1609.08130](https://arxiv.org/abs/1609.08130).
+Built on the [FLAM library](https://github.com/klho/FLAM/) by Ken L. Ho, this research code implements the factorizations described in "A recursive skeletonization factorization based on strong admissibility" by Minden et al.

 The main functions provided are as follows:
 - srskelf.m: the strong recursive skeletonization factorization (aka "RS-S") for symmetric matrices.
 This function uses Cholesky factorizations of diagonal subblocks that can be assumed positive-definite in exact arithmetic.